nokacper24/group4webshop/Documents/Design Guidelines.md

 ## Border rounding

 - Buttons should have slightly rounded corners
+- Some images should have round borders
+- Forms will have round borders

 ## Shadows

 - The product cards should have a dropshadow, which increases on hover
 - Text that needs better contrast with the background, should have a dropshadow
+- Forms should have box shadow
+- Header should have box shadow